UdayVempalli/sre-take-home-exercise-python/README.md

-# Installation and running instructions
+# Installation and running Instructions:

 ## Clone the Repository